CrestfallenLARP/cfldangerden/content/en/schedule/sites/south_park_willow_tree_pavilion.md

 - **GPS**: USE THIS FOR DIRECTIONS!
 [40.31194761508164, -80.00301667806907](https://goo.gl/maps/784HSWUrMPuaNmjV6)
 - **Website**: [alleghenycounty.us](https://www.alleghenycounty.us/parks/south-park/willow-tree.aspx)
 - **Office Phone**: [(412) 350-2455](tel:412-350-2455)
-- **Bathrooms**: handicapped accessable outhouse right next to the pavilion. larger restrooms nearby.
+- **Bathrooms**: Handicapped accessible outhouse right next to the pavilion, larger restrooms are nearby.
 - **Smoking**: Smoking is only permitted in parking areas.
 Put cigarette butts in trays or cans.
 Do not smoke in the pavilion.
 - **Cell Phone Service**: Pretty Good!
 - **Map**:
   - [Map of South Park](/images/sites/south_park/SouthPark.png)